List of Winnie-the-Pooh characters: Gopher

-Gopher (voiced by Howard Morris in 1965–1977, Dallas McKennon in Disneyland Records, and Michael Gough in 1988–present) is a fictional gray anthropomorphic bucktoothed gopher character with a habit of whistling out his sibilant consonants that has not made any appearances in any of the books.
+Gopher (voiced by Howard Morris in 1965–1968, Dallas McKennon in Disneyland Records, and Michael Gough in 1988–present) is a fictional gray anthropomorphic bucktoothed gopher character with a habit of whistling out his sibilant consonants that has not made any appearances in any of the books.
 He often accidentally falls into one of the many holes he makes in the forest ground by forgetting to watch where he is going.
 Gopher first appears in Winnie the Pooh and the Honey Tree where he says the joke "I'm not in the book", and in Winnie the Pooh and the Blustery Day with a smaller role, warning Pooh about the "Windsday".
 Gopher later appears as a prominent character in the TV series The New Adventures of Winnie the Pooh, and in the specials A Winnie the Pooh Thanksgiving, Winnie the Pooh: A Valentine for You and Boo to You Too!
 Winnie the Pooh.
 The latter was included as part of Pooh's Heffalump Halloween Movie, being his last appearance in animation to date.
 Gopher was notably absent from the 2011 film and the live-action film.
 After 13 years of absence, Gopher appears in Kingdom Hearts III in the 100 Acre Wood world (also previously having appeared in Kingdom Hearts II).

+Dragon

+This wise-guy purple dragon was introduced in Disney's Winnie the Pooh comic strip in 1977 and went on to feature in children's books and comic books throughout the 1970s and 1980s, most often together with Bad Sir Brian Botany (see above).
+While perhaps loosely inspired by the poem "Us Two" in Milne's Now We Are Six—in which Pooh and Christopher Robin chase geese while pretending they are dragons—the Disney comics Dragon is an actual dragon, a friendly anthropomorphic wise guy who lives in a small cave in the Hundred Acre Wood.

+Dragon's wise-guy image is also conveyed by his vaudeville-style derby hat and vest; in comic strips, he tends to be followed by small puffs of smoke that suggest a comedian smoking a cigar, though the smoke is of course from Dragon's own fiery breath.

+Dragon is no larger than the taller residents of the Wood, ensuring that he is never seen as dangerous by anyone except, occasionally, Sir Brian.

+Despite Dragon's prominence in the 1980s Disney franchise, he and Sir Brian were never animated and disappeared permanently when Disney's Pooh TV animation began.